dinexh/Monarx-Sentinel/README.md

-# Monarx Sentinel
+# Monix

 Intrusion Monitoring & Defense for Linux Servers

-Monarx Sentinel is an open-source host-level security tool that provides real-time threat monitoring, connection intelligence, and behavior-based attack detection for modern Linux servers.
+Monix is an open-source host-level security tool that provides real-time threat monitoring, connection intelligence, and behavior-based attack detection for modern Linux servers.

 ## Features